 - TANF – Temporary Aid for Needy Families is a federal program that provides financial assistance to low-income families with minor children.
 These benefits are paid for a limited amount of time.

 - SNAP – The Supplemental Nutritional Assistance Program provides funds that can be used to purchase food.

 - Health Insurance – BadgerCare

-There may be other governmental programs that can provide financial assistance or other benefits that can assist you while your case is pending.
-You can contact your county’s Health & Human Services ADRC dept.: Outagamie, Waupaca, Brown, Winnebago, FDL, or Calumet to ask about other programs for which you may qualify.
+There may be other government programs that can provide financial assistance or other benefits that can assist you while your case is pending.
+You can contact your county’s Health & Human Services ADRC Dept.: Outagamie, Waupaca, Brown, Winnebago, FDL, or Calumet to ask about other programs for which you may qualify.